NBA G League player, girlfriend accused of killing woman: Las Vegas police

 Harnden declined an interview with KLAS.
 She is represented by a public defender, records showed.
 A preliminary hearing for the kidnapping charge is scheduled for December 28.

-Loved ones told KLAS that Rodgers had a good job and would never leave her family back home in Washington state, or abandon her dogs she brought with her to Las Vegas.
-They believed that Rodgers disappearance was suspicious.
+Loved ones told KLAS that Rodgers had a good job and would never leave her family back home in Washington state, or abandon the dogs she brought with her to Las Vegas.
+They believed that Rodger’s disappearance was suspicious.

 The Dock Ellis Foundation, a Las Vegas group that advocates for families of missing and murdered people of color, sent the following statement to KLAS: